gerekper/ganjaking/wp-content/plugins/recaptcha-for-woocommerce/readme.txt

 == Changelog ==

+= 2.15 =

+* Fixed registration captcha not work for some theme as it is using _nonce.

+= 2.14 =

+* Added captcha for Post Comment forms.

+= 2.13 =

+* Fixed complain that plugin automatically deactivated.

+= 2.12 =

+* Fixed Elavon payment processor shown catcha twice on add payment method page

 = 2.11 =

 * Added option to enable/disable recaptcha for stripe payment request buttons (Google Pay and Apple Pay)

 = 2.10 =